One more death recorded in Chichester

-There was one more coronavirus death recorded over the weekend in Chichester.

-The dashboard shows 329 people had died in the area by May 9 (Monday) – up from 328 on Friday.
+A total of 329 people had died in the area when the UK coronavirus daily dashboard was updated on May 12 (Thursday) – up from 328 on Wednesday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Chichester.